 Global/GAPS-Megacities network: Global air concentrations of total measured chlorinated paraffins (ΣCPs) ranged from 3000 to 512,000 pg/m³ (Table S3).
 The highest levels were observed in Lagos, Nigeria, where SCCPs, MCCPs and LCCPs were measured at 259000, 250000 and 3010 pg/m3, respectively.
 Lagos hosts one of the world’s largest dumpsites, which receives thousands of tons of unsorted waste, including substantial amounts of plastic and electronic waste.42 Inadequate waste management practices, such as open burning, are known to release chlorinated contaminants into the atmosphere, consistent with previous observations for flame retardants.18 The next-highest levels were observed at Beijing, China and Bangkok, Thailand, with total quantifiable CPs measuring at 258,000 and 152,000 pg/m³, respectively.
 Elevated concentrations observed in Beijing align with China's status as the world’s leading producer and consumer of CPs since the early 2000s, with a total CP production of up to 1.4 million metric tons in 2020.43-44 Although SCCPs were listed under the Stockholm Convention in 2017, China only ratified the listing recently in 2023, which implies that SCCPs were still being manufactured/used in the country.45 Such delays in ratification and implementation can undermine the Convention’s effectiveness, as a global decline in atmospheric SCCP concentrations would not be expected while emissions persisted from the world’s largest producer.
-Guida et al.8 also highlighted the challenges pertaining to effective implementations of regulations under the Stockholm Convention, given there are several other substantial producer countries, e.g. India, Russia, Australia46, that have not ratified the SCCPs listing as of August 2025. .
+Guida et al.8 also highlighted the challenges pertaining to effective implementations of regulations under the Stockholm Convention, given there are several other substantial producer countries, e.g. India, Russia, Australia46, that have not ratified the SCCPs listing as of August 2025.
 Consequently, the 2023 concentrations from GAPS Networks reported here may represent near-maximum levels in the global atmosphere and therefore provide a valuable baseline for assessing future reductions in the levels due to the implementation of control measures by Parties to the Stockholm Convention.
 The concentration levels in the remaining mega/major cities were orders of magnitude lower than Lagos, Beijing and Bangkok, spanning from 48,400 pg/m³ (Mexico City) to 3000 pg/m³ (Sydney).
 Istanbul was the only GAPS-MC site where the sum of measured SCCPs, MCCPs and LCCPs (270, 430 and 20 pg/m³, respectively) was below method detection limits after blank correction.